bakpakin/Fennel/tutorial.md

 Use `fn` to make functions.
 If you provide an optional name, the function will be bound to that name in local scope; otherwise it is simply an anonymous value.

+> A brief note on naming: identifiers are typically lowercase
+> separated by dashes (aka "kebab-case").
+They may contain digits too, but
+> must start with a letter or underscore.
+You can also use the question mark
+> (typically for functions that return a true or false, ex., `at-max-velocity?`).
+> Underscores (`_`) are often used to name a variable that we don't plan
+> on using (see "destructuring" below).

 The argument list is provided in square brackets.
 The final value is returned.

 (If you've never used a lisp before, the main thing to note is that the function or macro being called goes *inside* the parens, not